-Great place to go skiing, or hiking and mountain biking in the summer.
-Bryce Mountain is a short walk across the runway and creek.
-Ski lodge is there with a full menu and a Sunday brunch in winter.
+Great small mountain for skiing or tubing in winter, or hiking, golf (18 holes + driving range) and mountain biking in the summer.
+Bryce Mountain and golf course is a 5 minute walk across the runway and creek.
+Ski lodge is there with a full menu and a Sunday brunch in winter, and outdoor dining.
 The approach is a lot of fun and is great exposure to short field ops.
-The airstrip is private so shoot them a note in advance to tell them you are coming.
+Dog park, library, and planning at airfield!

 Charlottesville, VA KCHO

 Fly into Charlottesville regional airport.
 Although serviced by commercial traffic, the airport is generally pretty quiet and easy to navigate.
 You can park at Landmark aviation, and arrange a rental car through them or cheaper with an agency at the terminal.
 A 10 minute drive into town gets you to downtown Charlottesville for shops and restaurants, visit one of the many vineyards in the area (you can spit) and don’t forget about a tour of TJ’s Monticello.